Wisdom (play): History

 Like Mankind, the Macro Manuscript version of Wisdom bears a Latin inscription by the monk Thomas Hyngman and the phrase (translated), “Oh book, if anyone shall perhaps ask to whom you belong, you will say, “I belong above everything to Hyngham, a monk.”
 Similarities between this hand and the text of the play lead scholars to believe that Hyngman transcribed the play.
 Close parallels between the Digby version and Macro version (including congruence of transcription errors).

-The particularities of the playtext’s dialect suggest that Wisdom dates between 1460 and 1470 (Davidson argues for a range between 1460 and 1463).
+The particularities of the playtext's dialect suggest that Wisdom dates between 1460 and 1470 (Davidson argues for a range between 1460 and 1463).
 The language is an East Midland dialect, particularly common to Norfolk and Suffolk at the time of composition.
 Although the play conventionally goes by the name Wisdom today, neither manuscript notes a title.
 Former owner Thomas Sharp referred to the play by the title "Mind, Will, and Understanding" (after the three major characters).
 The now common moniker “Wisdom” is shorthand for A Morality of Wisdom, who is Christ, pioneered in an 1882 publication of the plays by the philologist Frederick James Furnivall.
-In August of 1936, Joseph Quincy Adams, the Director of the Folger Shakespeare Library, purchased this manuscript along with Wisdom and The Castle from the antiquarian firm Bernard Quaritch for £1,125 (approximately $5,625).[4]
-The manuscripts had been purchased by Quaritch earlier in 1936 at a Sotheby's auction on March 30th for 440 pounds.
+In August 1936, Joseph Quincy Adams, the Director of the Folger Shakespeare Library, purchased this manuscript along with Wisdom and The Castle from the antiquarian firm Bernard Quaritch for £1,125 (approximately $5,625).[4]
+The manuscripts had been purchased by Quaritch earlier in 1936 at a Sotheby's auction on March 30 for 440 pounds.